-Last Updated on February 18, 2021 by Maggie Sutton
+Last Updated on February 18, 2021 by Maggie Looker

 February 19th, 2021, marks the 80th birthday of the United States Coast Guard Reserve.
 With a rich history of service promoting domestic peace and prosperity, the U.S. Coast Guard Reserve is one of our most reliable sources of homeland disaster relief and maritime education.
 Coast Guard Reservists live by the motto “Professionalism, Patriotism, Preparedness!“, and are primarily concerned with reacting to and containing the affects of natural disasters and humanitarian crises.

 A Brief History of the U.S. Coast Guard Reserve

 The Birth of the U.S. Coast Guard Reserve

 The Coast Guard was established in 1790 to enforce tariffs for the relatively new United States of America.
 But, their roles quickly expanded with the growing country, and today they are an essential law enforcement and rescue branch of the U.S. Military.
 The Reserves help active-duty Coast Guard officers on missions and have been called in often to support rescue efforts during conflicts.

 The U.S. Coast Guard Reserve came into being as a result of the passage of the Coast Guard Reserve and Auxiliary Act on February 19th, 1941.
 This act was an amendment to a previous act that had been enacted on June 23rd, 1939, which established the Coast Guard Reserve as a branch of the Coast Guard, which was comprised of civilian volunteers who owned motorboats or yachts.
 These unpaid volunteers were tasked primarily with promoting safety, supporting active duty members of the Coast Guard, and helping with general law compliance.
 However, they were not considered to be active members of the U.S. Military, and therefore did not have any official military or law enforcement responsibilities.